Identity.

 The brand promise.
 Every external surface stays beneath this ceiling.

 Three load-bearing clauses.
-Large volumes of structured documents: CVs, exam answers, proposals — not arbitrary conversation.
+Large volumes of structured documents: resumes, exam answers, proposals — not arbitrary conversation.
 Faster, more consistently, with evidence: three measurable promises.
 Substantiation, not conclusions: the product ceiling is set deliberately below "the AI decides."

 Episodic evaluators.